Do you make a choice to run trails or roads?

 Back to Road Vs. Trail.
 What Lee said about driving to find a trail earlier, I am the opposite, I have to drive to find pavement.
 I think most are going to run on what is outside their front door, regardless of preference.

-Bare Lee likes this.
+Reactions: Bare Lee

 NO!
 And this is why I wear some protection on trails.
 I live in a highly populated area, and often times, I'll run into places where people have had the types of camping trips that involve broken glass.
 Also, some of the boulders are irregular, and they hide under leaves.
 Then you step on them... and.... ouch.
 I trained for a trail marathon wearing a pair of Xero/Invisible Shoes huaraches, and I can honestly say it was not enough shoe for my area.
 My feet got BEAT UP on my long runs.